ABM4ALL/Melodie/README.md

 The package and its example models are maintained on [ABM4ALL](https://github.com/ABM4ALL).
 For detailed introduction and tutorial of the package, please visit our documentation page.

-The name **Melodie** comes from a beautiful example which explains the core concept of complexity theory: **emergence**.
+The package name **Melodie** comes from a beautiful example which explains the core concept of complexity theory: **Emergence**.
 In his bold book *Emergent Evolution*, [C. Lloyd Morgan](https://en.wikipedia.org/wiki/C._Lloyd_Morgan) wrote:
-*The emergent step, though it may seem more or less saltatory [a leap], is best regarded as a qualitative change of direction, or critical turning-point, in the course of events.*
+*The emergent step, though it may seem more or less saltatory [a leap], is best regarded as a qualitative change of direction, or critical turning-point, in the course of events.* Then, Morgan poetically exemplified how melody emerges from chords by quoting *Abt Vogler* of

-Then, Morgan poetically exemplified how melody emerges from chords by quoting *Abt Vogler* of [Robert Browning](https://en.wikipedia.org/wiki/Robert_Browning):
+[Robert Browning](https://en.wikipedia.org/wiki/Robert_Browning):

 *"And I know not if,*